lorenzo-lepore/nutrimate/README.md

 **Android version:** include your Google Maps API key in the android/app/scr/main/AndroidManifest.xml file.
 Run in debug mode by connecting your phone via adb or get the apk by running `flutter build apk`

+Remember to download project-needed dependencies by running `flutter pub get`.

 ## Execution

 On your machine, for the web version, run `flutter run -d yourbrowser --web-browser-flag "--disable-web-security"`.